Whoops! There was a problem playing this video (Fixes)

 Similarly, there can be an equal amount of possibility that the Whoops!
 There was a problem playing this video error must have occurred due to an issue in your current browser.

 Try using a different web browser and opening the same video in the alternative browser.
-If this other browser is not able to play your video, look for the next method.
+If this other browser cannot play your video, look for the following method.

 Try Incognito Mode